Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

 # ✨  Done in 4.95s.
 ```

-Now that the package dependencies are installed, lets build the default function which is located in `./src/index.ts`.
+Now that the package dependencies are installed, lets build the default Phat Contract which is located in `./src/index.ts`.
 <details>
   <summary> View file <code>./src/index.ts</code></summary>
     import "@phala/pink-env";